SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 ---
-title: Journey Management - Appointment Reference
+title: Journey Management - Appointment
 ---

 **Note:** This feature is introduced in version 1.1.0 of the TUA Spartacus libraries.